PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-10 00:50:38
+Last updated: 2024-04-10 00:52:27
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman